 Families of our students are respected and valued as partners in education and support their child’s language development through parent workshops, parent/teacher meetings, and in-class support.
 Parent participation is also encouraged through involvement with the P&C and School Board.

-To be considered for placement, students need to be living within the North East Metropolitan suburbs, provide a speech pathology and psychometric / developmental assessment and a completed teacher or carer questionnaire.
+To be considered for placement, you must provide a speech pathology and psychometric / developmental assessment and a completed teacher or carer questionnaire.
 A stringent selection process ensures places are offered to students who meet eligibility criteria and demonstrate both the highest need and strongest ability to successfully access the learning programs.

 Additionally, we offer support for mainstream staff and students across the North East Metropolitan and Wheatbelt Education Region through Outreach.
 Outreach is a team of speech pathologists and teachers who, via a range of professional learning and consultation opportunities, build the capacity of mainstream staff to cater for children with speech and language difficulties.